 Any time it’s snowing or cold we recommend goggles, which help protect the eyes and keeps kids warmer.
 You might want to purchase these because children usually can keep them for more the one season.
 Helmet covers aren’t a necessity, but they offer a way for your child to customize his or her helmet and also can make it easy for you to recognize him or her from a distance on the mountain.

 With regard to the actual ski equipment it’s always better to rent or lease when you have children since they tend to change sizes every year.
 If you can, lease equipment where you live before you go on vacation; this gives children an opportunity to play around with it before you leave.
 If you will be renting at the ski area, pick up the equipment the night before you ski.
 Your child’s first experience with the gear shouldn’t be when you arrive at the mountain.

-You’ll want to rent skis, boots, and bindings.
+You’ll want to rent skis, boots, and bindings but please note that there are lots of things to consider when you shop for bindings.
 Most areas include helmets as part of rental package as well.
 You probably don’t need to lease poles, which can give kids too many things to think about as they are learning.
 They tend to get distracted by the poles when they really need to focus on their feet and legs.
 We generally don’t introduce poles until children are mostly skiing parallel.

 What’s the best way to introduce skiing to your child?

 Talk about skiing and how much fun it is.
 Read books and watch TV shows or movies with skiing in them.
 Explain that your child will need lessons to learn to ski well and talk about your own experiences with skiing and how you learned to ski.